Deepika5758/EduTutor_AI/README.md

-# EduTutor_AI
+# 🎓 EduTutor AI
 I have built an EduTutor AI which is an AI-powered personalized education platform

-# 🎓 EduTutor AI

-**EduTutor AI** is an intelligent web-based learning platform that combines **AI-powered assessments** and **real-time analytics** to deliver personalized education for students and educators.

 ---